TheOdinProject/curriculum/foundations/installations/installations.md

 - To install software on your VM, you will follow the Ubuntu installation instructions from inside the Xubuntu VM.

-- To take a screenshot (which you might need when asking for help on our Discord), you can either press the Host Key (Right Ctrl) + E or click "View -> Take Screenshot" for a full screenshot, or you can click the "Whisker Menu" and type in "Screenshot", in which you can choose to take a screenshot of your entire screen, the current window you are on or to select a certain area to capture.
+- To take a screenshot (which you might need when asking for help on our Discord), you can either press the Host Key (`Right Ctrl`) + E or click **View -> Take Screenshot** for a full screenshot, or you can click the **Whisker Menu** and type in **Screenshot**, in which you can choose to take a screenshot of your entire screen, the current window you are on or to select a certain area to capture.

 - All of the development that you'll do related to TOP will be done in the VM.

-- We recommend going full screen (View > Full-screen Mode) and forgetting about your host OS (Windows).
+- We recommend going full screen (**View -> Full-screen Mode**) and forgetting about your host OS (Windows).
 For best performance, close all programs inside of your host OS when running your VM.

-- If you added additional monitors in the "Display" tab of your VM settings, with the VM running, clicking "View" -> "Virtual Screen 2" -> "Enable".
-You can run fullscreen with multiple monitors, but it may ask for more "Video Memory", which you should have increased when adding more monitors.
+- If you added additional monitors in the **Display** tab of your VM settings, with the VM running, clicking **View -> Virtual Screen 2 -> Enable**.
+You can run fullscreen with multiple monitors, but it may ask for more **Video Memory**, which you should have increased when adding more monitors.
 Upon exiting fullscreen, your secondary display may close.
 You can reopen it with these instructions.

 ### Step 5: Safely shutting down your VM